Reviewable/fireplan/README.md

 ```
 A function can take any number of arguments; if it doesn't take any, you can leave out the empty parentheses.
 Function names must be unique (there's no dispatch on the number of arguments).
 A function's body is an expression just like that of any security rule, and can access the function's arguments as well as the usual security rules globals (`auth`, `next`, etc.).

 Functions are called in the usual way, like `foo('bar', next.baz)`.
 A function can call other functions in its body but recursion is forbidden (and will crash the compiler).
 If a function doesn't take arguments you can also call it without parentheses, like `foo2`.
 This is especially convenient for defining new "value types", like `percentage` in the example at the top.
-Firesafe predefines the three value types `string`, `boolean` and `number` like so:
+Fireplan predefines the three value types `string`, `boolean` and `number` like so:
 ```yaml
 functions:
   - string: next.isString()